microsoft/CNTK/Documentation/Documents/Configuration Files.md

 #### BinaryWriter

 BinaryWriter is an implementation of a hierarchal file format the mirrors the configuration file.
-I uses memory mapped files to enable large files that do not fit in memory to be written and read using a moving window into the file.
+It uses memory mapped files to enable large files that do not fit in memory to be written and read using a moving window into the file.
 The binary writer is also used as a Cache mechanism for UCIFastReader to allow for much faster access to data after the dataset has been read once.

 The following is an example of a BinaryWriter definition.
-Since it is most commonly used as a cache for UCIFastReader, this definition is show as a UCIFastReader cache.
+Since it is most commonly used as a cache for UCIFastReader, this definition is shown as a UCIFastReader cache.
 The parameters needed for BinaryWriter are in bold type below:

 ```
     # Parameter values for the reader with cache